Tainted\\Coders

 struct Explode;

-In reality there is some hidden complexity to make this an even faster process using archetypes.
+In reality there is some hidden complexity to make this an even faster process using archetypes which try and store groups of components together how they are most likely to be accessed.

 Bevy uses these archetypes to determine which systems can run in parallel and other performance gains.